 A study of the evolution of vegetative form and structure of vascular plants; an examination of their organization into terrestrial communities; identification, evolution and distribution of elements of the Australian flora.
-Field excursions are an integral part of the course.
+Students will be required to attend field excursions all of which form an integral part of the course.

-Beadle, N. C. W., Carolin, R. C. and Evans, O. D. Handbook of the Vascular Plants of the Sydney District and Blue Mountains.
-1962.
+Beadle, N. C. W., Evans, O. E. and Carolin, R. C. Flora of the Sydney Region, Reed, 1972.